matt9527-marist/MyObsidianNotes/Machine Learning/Google Talk on Machine Learning.md

 Build a mathematical model of how a single neuron works.
 The strength of human learning is encoded in the synpases between the neurons.

-With artificial neurons, we will use a weighted combination of the inputs.
+With artificial neurons, we will use a weighted combination of inputs.
+Depending on how strong the synpase is for that input, the neuron will "fire" as 1, and otherwise it will be 0.